 Five long months of planning, plotting and organizing for my move from Taiwan to Nice, and I’ve finally arrived!
 I’m living in NICE!
 I still pinch myself almost every day.
 Most evenings I wander down to the promenade for sunset, listening to my Spotify playlist while I soak in the beauty of my new life on the Mediterranean.
 Sometimes a song will bring me back to my long walks in Taiwan, through the Hsinchu Science Park, a million miles away.
 I flashback to my old life and feel even more grateful for my new home, confident that the stress of beginning again, living in Nice as a “50-something”, will be worth it in the end.

-My first morning in Nice, I woke up and thought “Now what“?
+My first morning in Nice, I wake up and think “Now what“?

 Where do you begin to recreate a life as a 50-something introvert?